A Bayesian Approach to Feedback Control for Hyperbolic Balance Laws: A Bayesian Boundary Feedback Method

 In the computations below, one can choose the likelihood $\Lambda^{n+1}(\kappa)$ as simple functions of the indicator $\mathcal{L}_{\rm \, Lyapunov}^{n+1}(\kappa)$ and its initial value $\mathcal{L}_{\rm \, Lyapunov}^0(\kappa)$.
 One can adopt

 where $\alpha\in(0,1)$ and $C_1>0$ is a constant.
 Thus, parameters with non–increasing indicators retain their weight, whereas parameters with increasing indicators are penalized by the damping factor $\alpha$.
-However, this method only works for specific systems whose Lyapunov functions and the corresponding decay rates are clearly given.
-For these systems whose stability Lyapunov functional analysis are very complicated, it is too challenging to use the method \eref{2.9}.
+However, this likelihood is directly applicable only to systems for which Lyapunov functionals and the corresponding decay rates are available.
+For systems whose Lyapunov stability analysis is very complicated, it is too challenging to use the method \eref{2.9}.

 To address this issue, we therefore adopt